Joyce Meyer

 Pauline Joyce Meyer (née Hutchison; June 4, 1943) is an American Charismatic Christian author, speaker, and president of Joyce Meyer Ministries.
-Joyce and her husband, Dave, have four grown children and live outside St. Louis, Missouri.
 Her ministry is headquartered near the St. Louis suburb of Fenton, Missouri.

 Early life

 Meyer was born Pauline Joyce Hutchison in South St. Louis, on June 4, 1943.
-Her father went into the army to fight in World War II soon after she was born.
+Her father went into the army to fight in World War II the day she was born.
 She has said in interviews that he began sexually abusing her upon his return, and discusses this experience in her meetings.

 A graduate of O'Fallon Technical High School in St. Louis, she married a part-time car salesman shortly after her senior year of high school.
 The marriage lasted five years.
 She maintains that her husband frequently cheated on her and persuaded her to steal payroll checks from her employer.
 They used the money to go on a vacation to California.
 She states that she returned the money years later.
 After her divorce, Meyer frequented local bars before meeting Dave Meyer, an engineering draftsman.
-They were married on January 7, 1967, Meyer was 23 at that time.
+They were married on January 7, 1967.

 Conversion and ministry

 Meyer reports that during an intense prayer while driving to work one morning in 1976, she heard God call her name.
-She was born again at age nine, but unhappiness drove her deeper into her faith.
+She had been born again at age nine, but unhappiness drove her deeper into her faith.
 She got home later that day from a beauty appointment "full of liquid love" and was "drunk with the Spirit of God" that night while at the local bowling alley.